 Yes.
 Medicare Part B covers: diabetic therapeutic shoe benefits (one pair of diabetic shoes + three pairs of custom insoles per year for qualifying patients); podiatric nail and callus care for patients with documented diabetic neuropathy or PAD every 61 days; and wound care visits when medically necessary.
 Prior authorization or documentation of diabetic complications is required for shoe benefits.
 Dr. Biernacki’s office can assist with Medicare diabetic shoe prescriptions.

 Diabetic foot care in Southeast Michigan requires a specialist who understands the unique challenges of diabetes-related foot complications.
-Balance Foot & Ankle in Howell and Bloomfield Hills provides comprehensive diabetic foot exams, wound care, offloading, custom diabetic footwear, and urgent evaluation for concerning wounds.
+Balance Foot & Ankle in Howell and Bloomfield Township provides comprehensive diabetic foot exams, wound care, offloading, custom diabetic footwear, and urgent evaluation for concerning wounds.
 Dr. Tom Biernacki DPM is experienced in all aspects of diabetic limb preservation.
 Schedule an appointment or call if you have an urgent concern today.

 Medical References & Sources